jkolyer/featurebase/README.md

 #### Features

-A prototypical example of hiearchical feature is user authentication.
-This is represented as a top-level feature, with children representing feature sub-sets.
+A prototypical example of a hiearchical feature is user authentication.
+This is represented as a general top-level feature, with children representing more detailed granularity.

 <ul>
   <li>Authentication